cb-p/rust-modernity/README.md

 > Analyze the modernity of Rust code bases using various techniques.

 ## Setup
+You will need to have the Rust toolchain and the [`cargo-expand`](https://github.com/dtolnay/cargo-expand) utility installed in your local environment.

 Before using this tool, you need to expand the code of the `std`, `core` and `alloc` crates:

 1. Clone the [official Rust language repository](https://github.com/rust-lang/rust).